Read Philosophical Gradients with voice, context, and method in the same frame.

 5. Political Gradients: Political philosophy examines the nature of society and government.

 6. Aesthetic Gradients: Aesthetics explores the nature of beauty and art.
-Philosophical Gradients's method, temperament, and pressure on later philosophy matter more than a biographical label.
+Philosophical Gradients' method, temperament, and pressure on later philosophy matter more than a biographical label.

 Prompt 2: For each of those gradients, provide at least 5 defined points.

-Read the section as a small map: Analytical Gradients should show the philosopher as a living argument, not as a nameplate with impressive dust.
+Read the section as a small map: Analytical Gradients should show the philosopher as a living argument, not as a museum label with the dispute carefully drained out of it.

 Materialism